yoannchb-pro/universal-plugins/plugins/sitemap/README.md

 # Plugin-Sitemap

-Generate a sitemap for your website on build
+Universal plugin to generate a sitemap for your website

 ## Summary